-Objective: Deliver new, improved, and expanded air terminal building and related airport facilities to meet 2020 demand.
+Objective: Deliver new, improved, and expanded Airport Terminal Building and related Airport facilities to meet 2020 demand.

 Airport Terminal Building Expansion

-The second phase of the Terminal Building expansion will add 72,000 square feet to the west end of the building.
-This expansion will focus on the arrivals area and will include an expanded area for customs activities, additional baggage carousels; more aircraft gates and passenger loading bridges.
-The Departures Lounge will continue to see improvements with expanded space for more seats, food outlets, and new washroom facilities.
-Construction will commence in 2018 and is set to be completed mid-2021.
+In 2018, the design for the Phase Two expansion will be completed in preparation for construction to commence in 2019.
+This Phase will add an additional 100,000 square feet to the Arrivals Area of the Building, including an expanded area for customs activities; additional baggage carousels; and more aircraft gates with passenger loading bridges.
+The Departures Lounge will continue to see improvements with expanded space for additional seating, concessions, and washrooms facilities.

 Exceptional Airport Experience